8 km south of Mumbo Island, Cape Maclear, Lake Malawi

 Sexual dimorphism:

-Breeding males darken strongly on the dorsal surface, head, and all fins, while the flanks and belly
+Breeding males darken on the dorsal surface, much of the head and all fins,

 Special notes:

-Phylogenomic evidence places this species as the sister taxon to Pallidochromis tokolosh, with
+Phylogenomic analyses place it as sister to Pallidochromis tokolosh,

 Photo gallery